 When someone’s laptop breaks down, they’ll likely need just a one-time visit from the local tech repair person.

 Of course, tutors and babysitters may be required once or multiple times.
-But, in either case, their services will still be requested for a limited time period only, considering that the children will outgrow their babysitters, or eventually master the tutored subject or pass the exam.
+But, in either case, their services will still be requested for a limited time period only, considering that the children will outgrow their babysitters, or master the tutored subject, or pass the exam.

-When was the term gig economy coined?
+What does “gig” mean in the gig economy?
 When did the gig economy begin?

 The mere concept of “gig economy” appeared as early as the 18th century – although it won’t be referred to as such for another two centuries.